cami98735264/whatsapp-utility-bot/README.md

 Yet another multipurpose WhatsApp bot powered by whatsapp-web.js NPM library.
 ## Features

-- Unrestricted GPT-4 chatbot version which can answer you to whatever you ask! (head to FAQ for more info)
+- Unrestricted GPT-4 chatbot version which can answer you to whatever you ask! (head to FAQ for more info) 💫
-- Create stickers just by quotting messages containing the desired media or giving them
+- Create stickers just by quotting messages containing the desired media or giving them 📱
-- Manipulate stickers images to make it so you can get them as custom memes
+- Manipulate stickers images to make it so you can get them as custom memes 😁
-- Crashes and bugs free
+- Crashes and bugs free (main branch) 🐛

 ## Installation